boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/data-source-embedding/javascript.md

 ---

 # Data Source view
-This section explains how to embed the Bold BI data source into the sample application by integrating the item listing and designing modules.
+This section explains how to integrate the Bold BI data source into the sample application by embedding the item listing and designing modules.

 ![DatasourceListingSample](/static/assets/iFrame-based/sample/images/Datasource_Iframe_js.png)